SergeySeroshtan/csv-scripts/readme.md

 assert record.ticker == record['ticker']
 ```

-You can use any object to update value of field.
+Application allows to use any object to update value of field.
-As a result, field will contain the string representation of this object.
+But, as the result, field will contain the string representation of this object.
+And in case of `null` value, field will contain empty string.

 ```groovy
 def record = record(ticker: 'ORCL', name: 'Oracle')